UCLeuvenLimburg/advanced-programming-topics/fp/fp-java.md

 make more sense to simply reuse the same name `Tuple`, e.g., `Tuple<T1, T2>` and `Tuple<T1, T2, T3>`,
 and have the number of type parameters determine which size the tuple has.
+However, type erasure makes this impossible: at runtime, there would be two `Tuple` classes, one with two fields, one with three.

 The fact that you need to use slightly different names might seem like a minor inconvenience, but